I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

-The difference is like night and day and it shows in the SERPS.
+The difference is like night and day, which shows in the SERPS.

-My rankings significantly improved once Google recrawled my page and once they’ve seen that my page is much faster now.
+My rankings significantly improved once Google recrawled my page and once they saw that my page was much faster now.

-3) Content- your content needs to answer the queries to the best of your ability (does not need to be perfect and in perfect English) and you must apply basic on-page SEO to it (again- no need to go crazy with on-page for every post)
+3) Content- Your content needs to answer the queries to the best of your ability (it does not need to be perfect and in perfect English), and you must apply basic on-page SEO to it (again- no need to go crazy with on-page for every post)

-4) Links– you need links to rank and links are something you can always use more of.
-So always be link building.
+4) Links– You need links to rank, which you can use more.
+So always be link-building.

-What blessings have been happening to you as a blogger and freelancer?
+What perks you’ve been enjoying as a freelancer?

-I have been able to connect with wonderful people that otherwise would have never met in my life.
-I truly believe that if you want to be successful in anything surround yourself with successful people from that area you’re trying to improve in.
+I have connected with incredible people that I otherwise would have never met in my life.
+I genuinely believe that if you want to be successful in anything, surround yourself with successful people from the area you’re trying to improve.

-I divide my influencer based on what they taught me and what skills I want to master at the moment.
+I divide my influencer based on what they taught me and what skills I want to master.

 For example, when it comes to combining affiliate marketing and SEO, Matt Diggity is king there,

-And finally, I think email outreach belongs to the top 3 skills you can have as an internet marketer.
+And finally, I think email outreach is one of the top 3 skills you can have as an internet marketer.

-So I absorb anything I can find on the topic and this guide by Alexandra Tatchalova has taught me a tonne and a half- I really can’t recommend it enough if you’re interested in learning how to contact strangers by email.
+So I absorb anything I can find on the topic.
+This guide by Alexandra Tatchalova has taught me a tonne and a half – I can’t recommend it enough if you’re interested in learning how to contact strangers by email.

 Also, I recently discovered Eb Gargano and her Productive Blogging website.
-She focuses on teaching you blogging but her twist and unique angle are showing you how to get the maximum done with minimum effort, and how to maximize your success by working smarter and not harder.
+She focuses on teaching you blogging, but her twist and unique angle show you how to get the maximum done with minimum effort and maximize your success by working smarter and not harder.

-Honestly, this topic speaks to me very much as I think working smarter is key to success.
+Honestly, this topic speaks to me as I think working smarter is key to success.
 Especially when you’re a one-man team.